neuefische/wd-flipped-classroom-curriculum/sessions/js-modern-syntax/README.md

 console.log(showZooAnimals("Monkey", "Crocodil", "Pig"));
 ```

----

 ### Spread Syntax

 - Mark the spread syntax as the opposite of the rest syntax:
-  - splits an array into its elements and makes them accessible
+  - It splits an array into its elements and makes them accessible.
-  - used when declaring array / object literals or calling functions.
+  - It is used when declaring array / object literals or calling functions.

 ```js
 console.log(showZooAnimals(lion, tiger, ...rest));